daviderigamonti/InTraVisTo/README.md

 > The reasoning capabilities of Large Language Models (LLMs) have increased greatly over the last few years, as has their size and complexity.
 Nonetheless, the use of LLMs in production remains challenging due to their unpredictable nature and discrepancies that can exist between their desired behaviour and their actual model output.
 > In this paper, we introduce a new tool, **InTraVisTo** (Inside Transformer Visualization Tool), designed to enable researchers to investigate and trace the computational process that generates each token in a Transformer-based LLM.
-> InTraVisTo provides a visualization of both the \emph{internal state} of the Transformer model (by decoding token embeddings at each layer of the model) and the *information flow* between the various components across the different layers of the model (using a Sankey diagram).
+> InTraVisTo provides a visualization of both the *internal state* of the Transformer model (by decoding token embeddings at each layer of the model) and the *information flow* between the various components across the different layers of the model (using a Sankey diagram).
 > With InTraVisTo, we aim to help researchers and practitioners better understand the computations being performed within the Transformer model and thus to shed some light on internal patterns and reasoning process employed by LLMs.

 ---